Before and after images show record-breaking flooding in Australia

 Since November, the Bureau of Meteorology declared that the nation was under a La Niña weather pattern.
 La Niña, which is characterized by cooler waters in the central eastern tropical Pacific, can affect weather patterns around the world.

 In eastern and northern Australia, La Niña typically results in above-average rainfall during winter and spring.
 In fact, the six wettest winter and spring periods in eastern Australia all occurred during La Niña years.

-During a La Niña, the average December to March rainfall in eastern Australia is 20 percent higher than the long-term average.
-The 2010-2011 devastating floods in Queensland also took place during a La Niña.
+During a La Niña, the average December-to-March rainfall in eastern Australia is also 20 percent higher than the long-term average.
+The 2010-2011 devastating floods in Queensland took place during a La Niña.

+However, the region isn’t just affected by La Niña at the moment, said Chiara Holgate, a postdoctoral research fellow with the Australian National University and ARC Centre of Excellence for Climate Extremes.

+Another climate oscillation known as the Southern Annular Mode (SAM) can also affect rainfall in southern Australia.
+SAM refers to the north and south movements of westerly winds in the Southern Ocean, circling Antarctica.
+Changes in the position of the wind belt can affect the strength and location of cold fronts and storm systems at mid-latitudes, according to the BOM.

+“Australia is most impacted by the combination of La Niña with the positive phase of the Southern Annular Mode (SAM).
+This combination is happening right now,” wrote Holgate in an email.
+“When La Nina and positive SAM team up, they reinforce each other’s role to funnel large quantities of moisture from the Pacific Ocean into eastern Australia, where it can form rain more easily than usual.”

+Over the past five months, eastern Australia has experienced a series of intense rainfall events.
+November marked Australia’s rainiest November since records began in 1900, with the national average 135 percent above the long-term average.

-While La Niña is a naturally occurring phenomenon, researchers say climate change can still play a role in the extreme flooding.
+While La Niña and SAM are natural phenomena, researchers say climate change can still play a role in the extreme flooding.
 As global temperatures rise and the atmosphere warms, water molecules more readily evaporate and enter the vapor phase — making water more available for storms to draw from.

 “Our climate and streamflow are highly variable, with many different drivers of this variability including the El Nino and La Nina cycle.
 The effects of climate change will be superimposed on this natural variability,” wrote Francis Chiew, a senior hydrologist at Australia’s Commonwealth Scientific and Industrial Research Organization, in media release.